Ayushii12/AWS-Certified-Cloud-Practitioner-Course-Notes/README.md

 - A virtual firewall that controls inbound and outbound traffic at the **subnet** level
 - Stateless
     - They remember nothing and check packets that cross the subnet border **both** way: inbound and outbound
+- By default, network ACL **allows** all inbound and outbound traffic, but you can modify it by adding your own rules

 ## Security Group
 - A virtual firewall that controls inbound and outbound traffic at the **instance** level